ehjjjj/H11/README.md

-# HW11.
-Linkedlist
+# HW11. josephus problem using Linkedlist
-## This is an Exercise, and it is related to HW10 and HW12.
+## This is an Assignment, and it is related to HW10 and HW11.

 <strong>Please read the entire file before you start working on this exercise.</strong><br>

-In this Exercise you will build your own linkedlist data structure.
+In this assignment you will build your own linkedlist data structure.
 Also, you will be implementing linkedlist operations.

 ## Learning Goals